A mobile phone with removable battery makes it easy to swap in a new battery at will. Here’s what you need to know.

 It was for a long while a point of difference between market leaders Apple and Samsung that the latter’s premium phones had removable backs and batteries, but since 2016 Samsung has flipped over to using sealed batteries in phones such as the Galaxy S7 and Galaxy S7 Edge.

-Amongst the big name players, the only standout premium phone that still allows you to flip out the battery is the LG G5.
+Amongst the big name players, the only standout premium phone that still allows you to flip out the battery is the LG G5 and with the launch of the LG G6, even LG has dropped removable battery technology.

 Why do phone makers produce phones with sealed batteries?